Gantt Charts in Google docs

 copied for each of your task descriptions.

 I called my second column “Start on Day.”
-Basically this column figures out how many days into the project will each of your tasks
+Basically this column figures out the day into the project each of your tasks will

 as shown below: =int(F7)-int($F$7) and in the cell beneath =int(F8)-int($F$7).
 This formula translates into: This Task's Start Date – The First

 Task's Start Date (in my example, cell F7).